When is the best time to take a Hawaii helicopter flight?

 How low can you fly?

 Rules aside, our objective is to fly for a great experience while not disturbing residents and ecosystems.
 Safari has deviation authority from the FAA to fly at the lowest altitude allowed at 500 feet above the ground at site specific locations.
-We can also transition at 1,000 feet while going to and from various sightseeing locations.
-Under new FAA Regulations (Part 136), all operators are required to fly at 1,500 feet above the ground unless they have deviation authority to fly at a lower altitude as we do.
+We can also transition at 1,000 feet while going to and from various sightseeing locations avoiding residential areas.
+Under new FAA Regulations (Part 136, Appendix A), all operators are required to fly at 1,500 feet above the ground unless they have deviation authority to fly at a lower altitude as we are authorized.
 Questions about flight regulations can be answered by the Honolulu FAA office at 808 837-8399.

 Do you fly with the doors removed?